peterallanwalker/Argo_Log_Collector/README.md

 e.g. `python get_logs.py 192.168.24.101`.

-Alternatively pass a key to lookup an address from config.json, e.g. `python get_logs.py default` to use the address with the key "default" in config.json.
+Alternatively pass a key to lookup an address from config.json, e.g. `python get_logs.py 1` to use the address with the key "1" in config.json.

 Optionally pass a second argument to save the logs to a specific sub-folder, e.g. `python get_logs.py 192.168.24.101 issue-1` will save the logs to a folder named "issue-1",